ant-design/ant-design-mobile/components/input-item/index.en-US.md

 title: InputItem
 ---

-用于接受单行文本。
+A foundational component for inputting text into the app via a keyboard.

-### 规则
+### Rule
-- 支持通过键盘或者剪切板输入文本。
+- Support text input via keyboard or clipboard.
-- 通过光标可以在水平方向进行移动。
+- The cursor can be moved horizontally.
-- 对特定格式的文本进行处理，eg：隐藏密码。
+- Handle text with a specific format, eg: hide password.

 ## API